-You will likely be informed that you have the right to discuss the NJP with an attorney before accepting NJP and you should CERTAINLY do so.
+You will likely be informed that you have the right to discuss the NJP with a military criminal defense attorney before accepting NJP and you should CERTAINLY do so.
 Your base legal office will have uniformed attorneys available to discuss the case with you.
 However, many of these offices have a policy preventing these attorneys from helping you decide whether you should accept NJP or refuse and request a court martial, limiting them to simply explaining your NJP rights to you.

 But you need more than that.
 Many times, NJP is offered because the evidence against you is not good enough to result in a court martial conviction.
 Instead, the commander decides to send the case to NJP because the rules of evidence that would help you at a court martial, don’t apply at NJP.
 This is especially true when the charges involve drug offenses.

 Therefore, you need a lawyer who can help you understand not only what will happen if you accept NJP, but what will happen if you refuse NJP.
 If your local base legal office can’t help you with this, an experienced civilian military attorney can assist you with this decision for little cost.